mahmoudhmurtaja/ExampleCRUD/README.md

-# Example CRUD whit Ajax and DataTable
+# Example Employe CRUD whit Ajax and DataTable

 Welcome to our Server-Side CRUD Operations example with ASP.NET Core 6, using DataTable and Ajax.